Shelter Decision Tree

 When someone contacts 211 LA looking for shelter, 211 LA's Community Resource Advisors use this decision tree to find the appropriate type of shelter that meets an individual or family's needs.
 For a glossary of housing and shelter terms, click here.

-Use the searches under the categories below to find the housing resources for each type of shelter:
+Use the searches below to find different types of housing resources:

-The Homeless Family Solutions System (HFSS) is case management and housing plan development for families and/or pregnant women at high risk or in their third trimester.
-To connect with the HFSS, call 2-1-1 or visit one of the Family Solution Centers listed below.
+The Coordinated Entry System for Families (CES-F) is the central intake, case management and housing plan development for families and/or pregnant women.
+To connect with the CES-F provider (called Family Solutions Centers) in your region, call 2-1-1 or visit one of the Family Solution Centers listed below.
 From Monday-Friday from 8:00am to 5:00pm families that meet the basic eligibility criteria are warm transferred to the closest Family Solutions Center (FSC) site within their community of origin.
 The FSC coordinates further assessment, eligibility and housing placement.

-Search below for the local Family Solution Center
+Search below for the local Family Solutions Center

 Search below for other local shelter options